murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Player Info/Journal/Session 1.md

 ---
 ### Items found
+- **Healing Potion**: Heal 2d4+2 HP when taken as a Bonus Action, or 10 HP when taken as an Action.
 - **Greyscorn's Halberd**: a +1 Halberd with a dark oily metal blade.
 - **Metal Grenade**: A strange metal sphere that you found on a Kobold.
 It probably does something when thrown.
 - **Large Metal Projectile Launcher**: A strange metal tube that has a bola-like object inside.
 You can probably fire it, but it's so foreign to you that you have Disadvantage on the attack roll.